MrYoungDS/DSp2LinkedList/README.md

 is that an array of <code>Integer</code>s initializes every entry to <code>null</code>, so this project will also have methods that throw a <code>NullPointerException</code>.
 Again, you will likely want to add an instance field to keep track of the size of the list.

+It may help you to start by implementing the simple methods size, clear, and isEmpty, then addFirst, get, and set.
+This will get the first test working, and you can proceed with addLast, add, and remove, finishing with indexOf and contains.
+Just a suggestion.  ; )